Cecil Pryor: Michigan

 With the victory over Ohio State, Michigan won the Big Ten Conference's spot in the 1970 Rose Bowl.
 Pryor showed his sense of humor in the pregame introductions for the Rose Bowl.
 Teammate Jim Brandstatter recalled, "When it was Cecil's time for his intro, he looked directly into the camera, and with a serious, professorial scowl said, 'Cecil Pryor, defensive end, Corpus Christi, Texas, senior, majoring in nuclear physics.'"
 According to Brandstatter, "Cecil hadn't been anywhere near the physics building in his four years at Michigan."
 On the field, the team learned shortly before the game that coach Schembechler had suffered a heart attack the night before the game and was in the hospital.
 The team was reported to be "an emotional wreck", with Pryor crying at the news.
-Playing in his final game for Michigan, Pryor led the team with 15 tackles, but the Wolverines's offense was unable to get on track, and Michigan lost by a score of 10-3.
+Playing in his final game for Michigan, Pryor led the team with 15 tackles, but the Wolverines's offense was unable to get on track, and Michigan lost by a score of 10–3.
 After the game, a writer in The Michigan Daily wrote that the Pryor had been accused of "dogging it" in the past, but not against USC: "His detractors should have seen him in the Rose Bowl.
 Putting his awesome physical talents to use Pryor was a demon on defense."

 Pryor was selected in 1969 as a second-team All-Big Ten Conference player.
 He was also selected to play in the 10th annual Coaches All-American football game in June 1970.
 During his collegiate career at Michigan, Pryor totaled 106 tackles, nine tackles for loss, three pass breakups and four fumble recoveries.

 Professional football

-Pryor was drafted in the fifth round of the 1970 NFL Draft by the Green Bay Packers.
-He was cut by the Packers in early September 1970 prior to the opening of the 1970 NFL season.
+Pryor was drafted in the fifth round of the 1970 NFL draft by the Green Bay Packers.
+He was cut by the Packers in early September 1970 before the opening of the 1970 NFL season.
 He also tried out with, and was cut by, the Philadelphia Eagles.

 In 1971, Pryor attended pre-season camp with the New York Giants, but he was cut by the team in August.
 He joined the Chicago Bears in 1972 and remained with the team through the pre-season.
 However, he was cut in early September 1972.

 In May 1973, he signed to play for the Montreal Alouettes in the Canadian Football League.
 He played for the Alouettes under head coach Marv Levy as part of the team's starting front four during the 1973 CFL season.
 He sustained a cheek injury in a game against Ottawa and was waived through the league and dropped in early September 1973.

 Pryor played with the Memphis Grizzlies of the World Football League during the 1974 and 1975 seasons.